SymfonyCasts/api-platform3/sfcasts/state-options.md

 ## How this all Works

-If we could see peek under API Platform's hood, we would see that the underlying API resource objects *are* `UserApi`.
+If we could peek under API Platform's hood, we would see that the underlying API resource objects *are* `UserApi`.
 So what we're seeing here *is* the JSON for a collection of `UserApi` objects.